Nipple & Areola

 Areola and Nipple Reduction and Reconstruction

-Nipple and areola reconstruction is often performed on patients who lack one or both nipples commonly due to mastectomy (surgical removal of the breast), injury or a congenital defect.
+Nipple and areola reconstruction is often performed on patients who lack one or both nipples, commonly due to mastectomy (surgical removal of the breast), injury or a congenital disability.
 It is often the final step in the breast reconstruction process.

 Long or prominent nipples can cause insecurity while wearing swimwear or thin and tighter clothing.